 “We’ve missed SLAs because of data-access issues.”

-Whether it’s between your company and your customers or internally between teams, an SLA is a contract that can’t be broken.
-If data isn’t accessible, the resulting service disruption can mean a missed SLA and subsequent penalties.
+Whether it’s between you and your customers or internally between teams, an SLA is a contract that can’t be broken.
+If data isn’t accessible, service disruption can mean a missed SLA and subsequent penalties.
 For example, if within your SLA you promise 99.9999% uptime and availability, you should be able to measure and support that.
 When it comes to data, that means having a storage solution that is robust and fast enough to deliver on that SLA every time.

 When storage has become a bottleneck and data can’t be accessed on-demand, it just became your problem.
 Rapid recovery is critical to heading off downtime and that requires having a storage solution that can deliver a backup with production levels.

-Bottom line: If you’re modernizing your app, you need to modernize your database technology stack.
 IDC industry analysts found that 65% of enterprises want to modernize legacy systems through 2023.
-That means adoption app-accelerating advancements, such as open-source software, public cloud, automation, virtualization, and containers as a service.
+That means adopting app-accelerating advancements, such as storage-as-code, public cloud, automation, virtualization, and containers as a service.
 For these types of modern technologies, you simply can’t afford to expect legacy storage to carry the load.

-If any of these scenarios struck you as familiar, take note: What you don’t know about storage can hurt you—and hold your teams, apps, and innovation back.
-It’s time to rethink your storage.
+If any of these scenarios struck you as familiar, take note: It’s time to rethink your storage.
 You won’t just head off these issues in the future—you’ll enable breakthroughs.